 - •Was this a pre-CCP program, and if so, did CCP funding change the purpose?
-The Yolo Day Reporting Center was not a pre-CCP program.
-AB 109 was the catalyst and funding was allocated from the CCP. - Year that CCP began funding the program Fiscal Year 2012-2013 with initial enrollment beginning in January 2013 - •Any changes in programming between the start of CCP support and 2019.
-Yes, Continuous Improvement based on research, best practices, client needs and correctional trends Menu of services are enhanced annually. - Addition of CommuniCare Outpatient Substance Use Treatment (Moral Reconation Therapy) - Emphasis on Staff Training in the areas of MI, Curriculum, Case Planning, Assessments - Expanded Community Service Programs County-Wide (Urban Farms, Bike Project, New Farms Gleaning, West Sacramento Job Fair, Buckeye Street Cleanup) - Shift from Thinking for a Change to Courage to Change as core cognitive behavioral curriculum - Status Report enrollment, discharge, UA results, attendance concerns, mandated class completion or failure. - Revisions to Staffing Pattern - Addition of Caltrans for Parole Clients - Integration of 1:1 weekly meetings with case manager
+The was not a pre-CCP program.
+AB 109 was the catalyst of the program and funding was allocated from the CCP. - Year that CCP began funding the program 2013 - Any changes in programming between the start of CCP support and 2019.
+Yes!
+Menu of services are enhanced annually. - Addition of CommuniCare - Emphasis on Staff Training in the areas of MI, Curriculum, Case Planning, Assessments - Expanded Community Service addition of Joe - Shift from T4C to C2C as core curriculum - Status Report Implemented enrollment, discharge, UA results, <50%, court/supervision mandated class completion or failure. - Revisions to Staffing Pattern - Addition of Caltrans for Parole Clients - Integration of 1:1 weekly meetings with case manager